mtlynch/mtlynch.io/content/retrospectives/2024/08/index.md

 I forgot how long it takes to record videos!
 And I underestimated the amount of work I had outside of recording.
 Most weeks, I didn't have time to record at all, but now I'm in the swing of recording.

 I can record five to ten minutes of usable footage per hour of recording, and I get exhausted from recording after 90-120 minutes.
-On a focused week, I recorded a complete 45-minute lesson, but I think I can go faster now that I've finished teaching my live course.
+On a focused week, I recorded a complete 45-minute lesson, but I can speed up now that I've finished teaching my live course.

 ### Start selling the new version of the course